 What are the time limits?

 If you exercise any of your rights under data protection law, the organisation you’re dealing with must respond as quickly as possible.
-This must be no later than one calendar month, starting from the day after they receive the request.
+This must be no later than one calendar month, starting from the day they receive the request.
+If the organisation needs something from you to be able to deal with your request (eg ID documents), the time limit will begin once they have received this.

-But if your request is complex or you make more than one, the response time may be a maximum of three calendar months, starting from the day after receipt.
+If your request is complex or you make more than one, the response time may be a maximum of three calendar months, starting from the day of receipt.

 What is a calendar month?